andreygonza77/Pcto/README.md

-# Pcto
+# 🚀 Pcto - My Apprenticeship Projects

-This repository is the space for the projects i will do during my apprenticeship.
+Welcome to my **apprenticeship project repository**!
+Here you'll find all the experiments and projects I've been working on. 🌟

+---

-## Test1
+## 🧪 Test1

-I made some examples in C++ and tried some new things.
+I explored **C++** and tried some new things.
+💡 Fun experiments and small examples to learn new tricks!

+---

-## GuiEsempio
+## 🖥️ GuiEsempio

-I have been asked to make a GUI example in JavaSwing.
+A **Java Swing GUI example**.
+👨‍💻 Task given to practice GUI development.

+---

-## HTTPC
+## 🌐 HTTPC

-In this folder there is a Java Project that permits the user to ask data from a website using a url.
-I imported Java Swing, even if it's not used anymore.
-In my host company i had to make the project able to turn on/off the relays using a LAN, and i made it, letting the user write a number [1-6], relè for the relay position, and another [0-1] to turn on/off.
+A **Java project** that fetches data from websites using a URL.
+- Extended functionality in my host company: control relays over LAN
+  - Input a number `[1-6]` for relay position
+  - Input `[0-1]` to turn it on/off
+  - Click on a CH Button to turn on/off the relay desidered

+⚡ Powerful little tool for network device control!

+---

-## HttpServer
+## 🖧 HttpServer

+Created a **C++ HTTP Server**.
-Created a C++ HttpServer.
-I sent content in this from the HTTPC project, Java HttpClient.
+- Receives content from the **HTTPC Java project** using Java HttpClient.
+- Perfect practice for client-server communication.

+---

-## QT
+## 🖼️ QT

-I represented the Java HttpClient in a better GUI but using C++.
+Enhanced the **Java HttpClient** with a nicer GUI using **C++ and QT**.
+✨ Cleaner and more user-friendly interface!

+---

-## TestWebServer10
+## 🌍 TestWebServer10

+Built a **Web Server** using:
-I created a Web Server using Apache Tomcat
+- Apache Tomcat
+- Java Web Application
+- NetBeans

+📡 Simple web server project to understand server-client interactions.

+---

+### 📌 Notes

+All projects are part of my **apprenticeship journey**, experimenting with different languages and technologies.
+Expect C++, Java, GUIs, networking, and web servers! 😎

+---